Grokery/grokerylab/README.md

     npm run build
     cd ../

-Finally, to start:
+Finally, to start in docker:

     docker-compose up

-Or, to locally in dev mode:
+Or, to run locally in dev mode:

     cd api
     ./run_with_venv.sh (or run_with_venv.bat)